-Limitations and standards for uses
+• Limitations and standards for uses

-- Overnight shelter limited to 10 adults plus children in their care - ➤ Homeless services over 1,000 s.f. required a CUP - Day care/preschools in residential districts had to be in former religious institutions - No new construction for an accessory use
+- Emergency housing and overnight shelter limited to 10 adults plus children in their care - Homeless services over 1,000 s.f. required a CUP - Day care/preschools in residential districts had to be in former religious institutions - No new construction for an accessory use

-- Overnight shelter limited to 25 adults

-- Homeless services subject to same standards as elsewhere:

-- CUP if over 7,000 s.f.

-- Litter plan

-- Commitment to engage with district council and law enforcement

-- Point of contact provided

-- Day care/preschools also allowed in current religious institutions
+- Overnight shelter limited to 25 adults; emergency housing unlimited - Homeless services subject to same standards as elsewhere: - CUP if over 7,000 s.f. - Litter plan - Commitment to engage with district council and law enforcement - > Point of contact provided - Day care/preschools also allowed in current religious institutions